M7-TROJAN/Back-End/Learning/C#/y_advanced topics/params.md

 ### Example 3: Trimming Characters

-Now, let's create a method that
+Now, let's create a method that trims specified characters from the end of a string.

 ```csharp
 using System;